-We will provide
+We will provide:

 We are unable to allow children under 18 onto the ward.
 If you would like to bring a child with you to visit a patient, we have a family visiting room which you can use.
 Please ask a member of staff for more information

 It is free to park at the hospital.
-The Link car park offers easy access to the ward and includes disabled parking spaces.
+The link car park offers easy access to the ward and includes disabled parking spaces.

-Please telephone your friend or relative between 9am and 9pm on 01208 73056.
+You can call your friend or relative between 9am and 9pm on 01208 251 386.

 There are times when a patient may not consent to staff members sharing information, we are still able to listen to information or concerns you may wish to share.
 We recognise that family and friends are often a vital source of information as they can offer helpful insights to support a persons’ care.

 We are always striving for excellence and acknowledge that we need to continually learn and improve.
 As a service, we will be disappointed if a patient does not feel they have been offered high quality care and we will want to rectify this for the individual and future service receivers.
 We therefore welcome comments, compliments and complaints.

 If you are unhappy about your care or the care of a relative, you should initially try to speak to a member of staff who is with you at the time or a member of the care team.
 They may be able to resolve your concerns straight away.

-If you are an in-patient and prefer to use an e-cigarette, we will support you to do so - they can be used in outside areas only.
+If you are an in-patient and prefer to use an e-cigarette, we will support you to do so.
+E-cigarettes can only be used in outside areas such as the garden or fresh air zone.
 The Trust cannot supply e-cigarettes.
 Therefore, patients wishing to use them will need to purchase them themselves.

 Many brands of disposable e-cigarette are available, and the designs vary.
 Check with staff that they meet the criteria below before purchasing or ordering.
 Only purchase disposable e-cigarettes.
 There are many outlets for disposable e-cigarettes.